 Driving in Fog is challenging.
 You cannot see your environment and other drivers due to low visibility.
 To make driving in Fog even more dangerous, several unexpected events may occur, such as having the vehicle suddenly start and stop.

 The weather is getting cooler.
 It’s still warm outside, but the days are getting shorter, and it’s time to start thinking about how to drive safely during the winter.
-Foggy conditions can be dangerous.
-Driving in cloudy conditions can be tricky.
+Foggy conditions can be dangerous, and driving in cloudy conditions can be tricky.

 There are some things you should know before you get behind the wheel.
 We’ve compiled this list of driving tips to help you stay safe in foggy conditions.
 They might not be the only tips you need, but they will help you avoid problems.